Risk Warning: Your Capital is at Risk.

 National Client Identifier (NCI)

 As part of account verification, additional information may be required to meet regulatory requirements, including:

 - Proof of Phone Number – This can be a document verifying your phone number (mobile or landline).
-This can be a phone bill, a tax statement, a bank statement, a payslip or any other official document issued by a third party which carries your name and phone number.
+This can be a phone bill, a tax statement, a bank statement, a payslip or any other official document issued by a third party that carries your name and phone number.
 The document must indicate your full name as per your identification documents.
 In order to approve the submitted document, an employee from Markets.com will contact you on the phone number indicated in the document.